 - Free people – especially children – from inhumane detention centers

 - Protect refugees from deportation by helping them navigate the confusing administrative and legal requirements for obtaining asylum

-- Help refugees access justice for violations of their human rights (including, for example, helping employees secure back pay for withheld wages and helping survivors of gender-based violence find safety and hold their abuser accountable)
+- Help refugees access justice for violations of their human rights (including, for example, providing legal assistance to survivors of gender-based violence)

 Our national organizations in Thailand and Malaysia also train members of refugee communities to become legal paralegals, legal interpreters and community workers so that they can support and advise their own communities on their rights in their language.